rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 ---
-title: From Sprockets to Webpacker
+title: Switching from Sprockets to Webpacker
 author: Ross Kaffenberger
 published: false
 summary: Lessons learned from adopting Webpack in an existing Rails application